Daimler Trucks to launch software services push

 SPEED AND BRAKING

 Existing Daimler products include Fleetboard, launched in 2000.
-The software gathers data such as average speed and braking behaviour, allowing freight operators to analyse driving styles and ultimately save 10-15 percent on fuel, Daimler says.
+The software gathers data such as average speed and braking behavior, allowing freight operators to analyze driving styles and ultimately save 10-15 percent on fuel, Daimler says.

 U.S. customers use Detroit Connect Virtual Technician to handle maintenance and repairs remotely.
 The service catches engine faults early and can locate the nearest spare parts.
 Users reported a 6 percent gain in on-the-road time and a 20 percent cut in repair costs.

 Daimler began charging clients to use Fleetboard in 2002 as its use caught on.
-The software is currently priced between 30 to 100 euros (21 to 72 pounds) per month per vehicle.
+The software is currently priced between 30 to 100 euros ($32-105) per month per vehicle.

 Demand for digital applications has also forced the company to adopt a less hierarchical approach to suppliers and third-party services it may potentially want to offer clients.